ATFusion: An Alternate Cross-Attention Transformer Network for Infrared and Visible Image Fusion: Methodology

 To illustrate the effectiveness of the modified cross-attention, we compare the feature maps generated by the DIIM with those generated by the vanilla cross-attention.
-The results are shown in Fig. 4.
+The results are shown in Fig.~\ref{Featurefig}.
 The feature maps illustrate that the information injection module utilizing the vanilla cross-attention mechanism can solely incorporate common information from both images, lacking the capability to integrate discrepancy information across different modalities.
 Consequently, the resultant output feature maps predominantly encompass information from one image, while lacking modality-specific details from the other image, making them unsuitable for multimodal image fusion tasks.
 In contrast, our DIIM significantly compensates for this deficiency.

-As depicted in Fig.~\ref{fig4}, although the obtained feature maps generated by the DIIM almost contain all the salient edge information, the background detail information is not completely preserved in the fusion features.
-Thus, it is essential to further enhance the fused features by incorporating common information from both the IV images.
-Following the DIIM, the proposed ATFuse alternately extracts common information reflecting the background details from the IV images through the ACIIM module.
-The structure of ACIIM is illustrated in Fig.~\ref{fig5}.
-We first inject common information from visible images to enrich the fused information.
-Specifically, given that the segments of $F_{diim}$ are used as $Q_{1, \dots , s}$ and the segments of $F_{vi}^{token}$ are used as $K_{i, \dots, s}$ and $V_{i, \dots, s}$, the common information between $F_{diim}$ and $F_{vi}^{token}$ can be expressed as:
+As depicted in Fig.~\ref{Featurefig}, although the obtained feature maps generated by the DIIM almost contain all salient edge information, the background detail information is not completely preserved in the fusion features.
+Thus, it is essential to further enhance the fused features by incorporating common information from both IV images.
+Following the DIIM, the proposed ATFusion alternately extracts common information reflecting the background details from the IV images through the ACIIM module.
+The structure of the ACIIM is illustrated in Fig.~\ref{ACIIMfig}.
+We expand Eq.~(\ref{aciim1}).
+First, given that the segments of $Z_{1}$ are used as $Q_{1, \dots , s}$ and the segments of $F_{vi}^{t}$ are used as $K_{i, \dots, s}$ and $V$, the common information, $CM_{vi}^{t}$, between $Z_{1}$ and $F_{vi}^{t}$ can be expressed as: